Skip to main content

 Sports & Event Marketing (MRKT 428)

-Develop essential knowledge and skills to promote sports and create event experiences.
-Explore topics like the planning, promotion, sponsorship activation and logistical support needed to provide a meaningful experience to participants, consumers and sponsors.
+Develop essential skills to promote sports and create memorable event experiences.
+Explore planning, promotion, sponsorship activation and logistical support for participant, consumer and sponsor satisfaction.

 Get a comprehensive overview of digital marketing principles, including display advertising, paid and organic search engine marketing, SEO, social media and content marketing.